 Joysprite: I was looking for a new drama to watch, one that was light and fun, and I found “A Witch’s Romance” online.
 The only place to watch it was Viki.
 I enjoyed the show and was intrigued by the fact that all the subtitles were created by Viki volunteers.
 The subscription program was very reasonable, too.
 As I continued to watch dramas on Viki, I investigated editing, which is my forte, and I started my first volunteer editing on “Marriage, Not Dating.”
 Since that time, my edited drama list has grown really long.

-2. What keeps you motivated to continuing subbing show after show?
+2. What keeps you motivated to continue subbing show after show?

 Joysprite: The fact that there are always more new dramas waiting to be subbed, edited, and released keeps me moving forward.
 I watch as I edit, which is quite handy—two birds, one stone.